Background

 - Accept that all contraceptives have problems by specifically encouraging the woman to contact your office if she is worried or dissatisfied with her method.

-- Accept that users often make errors in using methods of contraception and be sure that women choosing no method and women choosing user-dependent methods are aware of emergency contraception information, including emergency use of the copper IUD and emergency contraceptive pills, and know how to access and use.
+- Accept that users often make errors in using methods of contraception and be sure that women choosing no method and women choosing user-dependent methods are aware of Plan B or other emergency contraception information and know how to access and use.

 - Responses to the reproductive life plan assessment should never be considered “right” or “wrong” but rather an opportunity to start where the patient is and to provide relevant health promotion and disease prevention education and counseling.